Luvungi: Mbabaro's reign, rising tensions, political rise, and renewed succession crisis

 Joseph Mbabaro Ombeni officially assumed leadership of the groupement in 2012.
 Born to Ombeni Kimbumbu II and Antoinette Yowari, he lacked the full endorsement of Mwami Ndare, which hindered his authority.
 His tenure was marked by growing unrest, particularly in Lubarika and the northwestern parts of the groupement, which were under the control of Mai-Mai militia groups.
 These militias purported to defend the chiefdom but were suspected of maintaining links with Chief Mbabaro.
 Tensions escalated when the Mai-Mai turned against Mbabaro, accusing him of associating with unknown individuals they regarded as infiltrators.
 This development contributed to the destabilization of the region and led to Mbabaro's temporary exile in Bukavu, where he awaited mediation efforts aimed at reconciling him with the local armed factions.
 During his absence, the groupement lacked effective leadership.
-Upon his return, Mbabaro sparked further controversy by opposing a local initiative to elevate Luvungi to the status of a commune, a stance that many perceived as self-serving.
+Upon his return, Mbabaro sparked another controversy by opposing a local initiative to elevate Luvungi to the status of a commune, a stance that many perceived as self-serving.
 His reign was also marred by serious allegations, including the illegal sale of farmland, such as the Kindobwe marsh.
 This transaction was met with strong resistance from civil society and the population, who, with the support of national deputy Mulimbalimba, reclaimed the land.

 Following the 2018 provincial elections, Joseph Mbabaro Ombeni was elected as a provincial deputy representing Uvira Territory under the banner of the People's Party for Reconstruction and Democracy (PPRD).
 After his election, his family unilaterally notified the provincial governor that his sister, Antoinette Mbabaro, would succeed him as chief of the groupement.
 However, this decision was challenged in May 2019 when Mwami Adams Ndare III Simba Kalingishi appointed Maisha Ombeni as the new traditional chief, bypassing the Mbabaro family's designation.
 This competing appointment reignited longstanding tensions, dividing the community into rival factions: one aligned with the Mwami's authority, and the other loyal to the Mbabaro lineage.
 Violence erupted during Maisha Ombeni's enthronement ceremony, during which eight people were injured.
 Supporters of the Mbabaro family blocked the Luvubu Bridge to prevent Mwami Kalingishi and Deputy Mulimbalimba from accessing Luvungi for the official installation.
 Police forces intervened, and security was reinforced with the arrival of three FARDC military jeeps, allowing the ceremony to proceed.

 In 2020, further controversy arose involving Deputy Mbabaro and the Catholic education authorities in Luvungi.
 The local Catholic school coordination filed a complaint accusing him of supporting a militia allegedly responsible for local insecurity and intimidation, including threats against Father Joseph Musafiri and Cizungu Machane, the principal of the Umoja/Katogota Institute.
 Mbabaro denied all accusations, characterizing them as unfounded and defamatory, and stressed that he could not be held accountable for the criminal actions of others.
 He cited the Congolese Penal Code and the national Constitution in his defense and warned of potential legal action against continued personal attacks.
 Joseph Mbabaro Ombeni died on 5 August 2021 in Bukavu due to complications related to COVID-19.